ibm-cloud-docs/vpc/file_storage_vpc_api_migration.md

 As described in the VPC API reference [versioning](/apidocs/vpc/latest#api-versioning) policy, most changes to the VPC APIs are fully compatible with earlier versions and are made available to all clients, regardless of the API version the client requests.
 However, the beta `2025-07-22` release of the VPC API necessitated incompatible changes in support of file shares, file share profiles, and file share mount target methods.

-Before you adopt the release version `2025-07-22` or later, review the changes described in this migration guidance that might require you to update your client.
+Before you adopt the release version `2025-07-22` or later, review the changes that are described in this migration guidance that might require you to update your client.
 {: important}

 ## Changed properties